Deepak020202/90DaysOfDevOps/Solutions.md

 ### 1. create a node/agent
 ### 2. generate ssh-key on master agent
 ### 3. upload private key on jenkins
-### 4. add public key of ssh into private ssh file in agent-node's
+### 4. add public key of master into private ssh file in agent-node's

 ## 2.Describe the benefits of distributed builds in terms of speed and reliability.
 ## Answer :-